bueler/porous-drake/py/README.md

     $ python3 uporous.py -order 2
     $ python3 uporous.py -triangles

+Simpler cases provide a minimal verification.
+These are documented in section 1.3 of `doc.pdf`.
+For example, running

+    $ python3 uporous.py -g 0.0 -k_type verif

-An even simpler case for `k` provides a minimal verification.
-Here the three `k` unit values are independent of the horizontal variable x and the equations can be exactly solved.
-Running this case reports the norm difference between the exact and numerical solutions:
+solves the case called ``Three horizontal units solution.''
+This case reports the norm difference between the exact and numerical solutions.

-    $ python3 uporous.py -k_type verif

 If the vertical resolution is chosen so that the discontinuities in `k` are aligned to the grid then the reported error between the numerical solution and the exact solution is at the level of rounding error.
 On the other hand, generic vertical refinement paths give converging results.
 Compare:

-    $ for Z in 10 20 40 80; do python3 uporous.py -k_type verif -mz $Z; done   # not aligned
+    $ for Z in 22 44 88; do python3 uporous.py -g 0.0 -k_type verif -mz $Z; done   # aligned
-    $ for Z in 11 22 44 88; do python3 uporous.py -k_type verif -mz $Z; done   # aligned
+    $ for Z in 20 40 80; do python3 uporous.py -g 0.0 -k_type verif -mz $Z; done   # not aligned

 ## 3D Obsidian Dome case